Joseph in Islam: Gender and sexuality

-The story of Joseph provides insight into Quranic models of sexuality and gender and an understanding of hegemonic masculinity.
+The story of Yusuf provides insight into Quranic models of sexuality and gender and an understanding of hegemonic masculinity.
 A prophet very different from other prophets in the Quran is encountered in the surah, but all prophets are chosen to guide other humans to God.
-Joseph is similar to other prophets in that his story conveys God's message, and his story "begins and ends with God.
+Yusuf is similar to other prophets in that his story conveys God's message, and his story "begins and ends with God.
 For this reason all prophets are equal: their sole purpose is to highlight God's divinity but not their own significance over against other prophets."

-Ibn Kathir uses Joseph's resistance to Zulaikha as a basis for saying that men are saved by God because they fear him.
+Ibn Kathir uses Yusuf's resistance to Zulaikha as a basis for saying that men are saved by God because they fear him.
 Female scholars such as Barbara Freyer Stowasser consider this interpretation demeaning to women, suggesting that women do not have the same connection: "Both appear in the Hadith as symbolized in the concept of fitna (social anarchy, social chaos, temptation) which indicates that to be a female is to be sexually aggressive and, hence, dangerous to social stability.
 The Qurʾān, however, reminds human beings to remain focused on submission to God."
-In Islamic tradition, God does not disapprove of Joseph and Zulaikha's mutual attraction and love, associated factors, however, make their love affair impossible.
+In Islamic tradition, God does not disapprove of Yusuf and Zulaikha's mutual attraction and love; associated factors, however, make their love affair impossible.

+Scholarly comparison of the Quranic Yusuf story to the Biblical Joseph story

+Many scholars have noted that while the older, Biblical account of the Joseph story is more novelistic and literarily complex, providing many details that were important to Israelites/Jews as part of their "national history", the Quranic version, whose audience did not see itself as related to the characters, serves more as "a moral", meant to "strengthen the hearts" of believers in times of hardship (such as the Meccan period during which it was revealed), and therefore modified and stripped of its wider national and cultural contexts.